-Join Joel Bradley for an in-depth discussion in this video Planning out the shot, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Planning out the shot, part of Blender: Creating Rigid Body Simulations (2013).

 By this point in our course, we have already armed ourselves with all of the basic information we need in order to set about creating our own straightforward rigid body simulations.
 Of course, the problem we may run into is that very little in life remains straightforward for long.
 And so sooner or later we will probably find ourselves called upon to create simulations that have a number of extra complexities added into the mix.
 For this reason then we're going to use our second chapter to walk through another rigid body scenario.
 But one that this time has a number of additional considerations or requirements attached to it.

 The idea being that we can introduce ourselves to a couple of important concepts and work flow approaches that we will need to be aware of as we begin to create our more complex shots.
 In fact, what we will tackle in this video is the need to analyze, breakdown and plan the shot or effect that we are wanting to create in our simulation.
 The biggest mistake in my humble opinion that any technical artist can make is to try and dive straight into the creation process without first outlining very clearly exactly what it is we're trying to accomplish.